leviathanbadger/cc-web-components/README.md

 `cc-draggable-number` inside a relatively positioned container to keep the overlay aligned.

+### Events

+All inputs dispatch a `change` event when their value updates.
+The event is a `CustomEvent` whose `detail.value` property holds the new value.

 ## Rotation Property Input

 `<cc-rotation-property-input>` displays an angle as full rotations and partial degrees.